 Hatching Egg Issues: Possible Causes And Corrections

 When cabin fever sets in, we tend to look forward to the days when the sun is shining and new life is emerging around every corner.
 It’s this time each year when the trusty old incubator comes out to set some eggs for hatching.
-The 21 days of anticipation: how many will hatch, did we do everything right?
+During the 21 days of anticipation, we wonder how many will hatch and are we doing everything correctly.
 Some hatching years are better than others.
 When the day comes to expect hatching and nothing happens you begin to go over in your head any possible error.
-You may never know what went wrong when diagnosing egg hatching failures, but here are the most common causes of of issues.
+You may never know what went wrong when diagnosing egg hatching failures, but here are the most common causes of hatching issues.

 When selecting eggs for incubation be sure to avoid malformed or abnormally large eggs.
-In addition, soiled or dirty eggs should not be used as they can contaminate or spread germs in the incubator.
+In addition, soiled or dirty eggs should not be used as they could possibly rot and explode during incubation, which will contaminate the incubator.
 Clean eggs should be chosen since any attempt to clean soiled eggs will remove the natural bloom that protects the egg from bacteria.
-Once eggs have been chosen, carefully store them at room temperature for no more than 10 days before setting in the incubator.
+Once eggs have been chosen, carefully store them at room temperature for no more than 10 days before setting them in the incubator.

-When setting up your incubator, it is recommended to monitor the temperature/humidity for a couple days for any fluctuations before setting the eggs.
+When setting up your incubator, it is recommended to monitor the temperature and humidity for a couple days prior to setting your eggs inside for any fluctuations.
 The temperature of the incubator must be between 99-100 degrees Fahrenheit.
+The target humidity range is 55-60% relative humidity.
 Humidity levels are important to prevent excessive loss of egg moisture.
 Low humidity levels will cause the eggs to lose too much weight and the air space will be larger than ideal.
 This larger air space will result in smaller/weaker chicks that will struggle to hatch on their own.
 Most often these chicks die just before or after hatching.

 Eggs not being turned often enough or incorrectly would result in the embryo sticking to the shell membrane and die.
 The eggs must be turned 4-6 times daily until the last 3 days (lockdown period) or use an automatic egg turner in your incubator.